-Additional information on Coles' Ethical Sourcing Program can be found in our Modern Slavery Statement expected to be released in September 2021.
+Additional information on Coles' Ethical Sourcing Program can be found in our 2021 Modern Slavery Statement.

 Information technology, resilience, data and cyber security

 A failure or disruption to our information technology applications and infrastructure, including a cyber-security event, could impede the processing of customer transactions, or limit our ability to procure or distribute stock for our stores or otherwise impact the operations of our business.